-What Is DBT vs CBT?
+What Is DBT vs. CBT?

 CBT and DBT in Action

-Let’s say that you’re having “one of those days.”
+Let’s say that you’re having one of those days.
 Everything seems to be going wrong.
-The more you focus on how bad this day is, the worse you feel.
-And because you feel bad, your day now looks even worse.
+The more you focus on how bad this day is, the worse you feel, and because you feel bad, your day now looks even worse.

 CBT helps you re-write this scenario.
 With CBT practice, this same day could look like this.
 You wake up in the morning, ready to have a great day.
 Then you can’t find your keys.
 You stay positive and look for them.
 You find them and move on.
 Your day generally runs smoother because of your positive attitude.
 CBT focuses heavily on thinking logically.
 So you’re not letting extreme emotions overtake you.
 CBT doesn’t mean ignoring emotions or pretending that bad stuff doesn’t happen.
 Instead, it changes your perspective.
 You see challenges as obstacles you can overcome.

 Now, let’s look at DBT.
 Imagine this.
 A loved one just spilled tomato juice on your favorite shirt during breakfast.
 Would you usually explode?
-Are you be worried it will stain?
+Are you worried it will stain?
 Do all the times this person hasn’t paid attention to what they’re doing pummel your mind?
 Would you then berate them?
 DBT can change this scenario.
 Now, you’re only focused on the present.
 So you don’t feel the need to bring up past events.
 You see that your loved one already feels awful about this.
 They’re just as worried that it might stain.

-Now, together, the two of you can clean up the mess and treat the shirt, so it doesn’t stain.
+Now, together, the two of you can clean up the mess and treat the shirt so it doesn’t stain.
 You have a more productive day because you’re not enraged about what happened at breakfast.

-DBT vs CBT: Who Benefits
+DBT vs. CBT: Who Benefits

-But everyone’s different.
-So DBT vs CBT for any one person is not always clear cut.
+Both can improve relationships, quality of life, and general outlook, but everyone’s different.
+So debating the value of DBT vs. CBT for any one person is not always clear-cut.

-But it may not work well for those with eating disorders and personality disorders.
-In these cases, you may already be “overthinking.”
+Generally, CBT is very useful for treating anxiety and depression.
+That’s because your logical mind takes over when painful emotions might otherwise rule the roost.
+However, it may not work well for those with eating disorders and personality disorders.
+In these cases, you may already be overthinking.
 So trying to get you to think more objectively may make these conditions worse.
-For you, DBT may be better, because it encourages a more present-focused, intuitive approach.
+For you, DBT may be better because it encourages a more present-focused, intuitive approach.

-Getting the Personalized Treatment You Need
+Getting the Personalized Treatment You Need at Recovery Ranch TN